DwipenduKundu/Firewall_main/tiny-habits.md

 ##### Make it Unattractive
 * Remind yourself of the negative effects (wasted time, less sleep, more stress).

-* Replace it with a more meaningful alternative (like calling a friend or journaling).
+* Replace it with a more meaningful alternative (like calling a friend).

 ##### Make it Difficult
-* Use an app blocker (e.g., Freedom, Forest, or Digital Wellbeing).
+* Use an app blocker or timmer.

 * Log out every time so you have to manually enter the password.

 ##### Make it Unsatisfying
-* Use accountability: Tell a friend or coach about your goal.

-* Set up a consequence: e.g., if you scroll for more than 10 minutes, you donate money to a cause you don’t like.
+* Set up a consequence: e.g., if you scroll for more than 10 minutes, you donate money then you don't like scrolling.